 *Narrows Hike is tentatively scheduled per weather.
 If the hike is closed, an alternative route will be selected.

-Enjoy a quick breakfast, before heading over to Bryce Canyon National Park, the place where redrock and the forest meet.
-You’ll hike amongst the Queen herself- the only named Hoodoo within the park.
-This hike is challenging but you’ll be rewarded with amazing views of the red rock hoodoos- feeling fully immersed in the landscape.
-After lunch, enjoy a few short hikes to epic views with a never ending horizon.
-End the night with smores near the campfire.
+Enjoy a quick breakfast before heading over to Bryce Canyon National Park, the place where redrock and forest meet.
+You’ll hike amongst the Queen herself – the only named Hoodoo within the park.
+This hike is challenging but you’ll be rewarded with amazing views of the red rock hoodoos, fully immersed in the landscape.
+After lunch, enjoy a few short hikes to epic views with a never-ending horizon.
+End the night with mouth-watering s’mores around the campfire.

 Meals: B, L, D

 After breakfast, you’ll make your way back into Zion National Park for a quick hike to Scout’s Overlook – an epic vista offering stunning views into the canyon.
 Keep your eyes peeled for California Condors, the largest North American bird, who are often seen nesting nearby.

 After lunch, gear up for a thrilling canyoneering adventure.
 You’ll spend the afternoon traversing through slot canyons, rappelling , down-climbing, stemming, and in some cases wading or swimming!
 This activity is suitable for most with hiking experience and is considered a beginner-friendly course.